 Recent advances in imaging have made the diagnosis of spinal cysts more common than in previous years, but they’re still a relatively rare cause of back pain.

-The exact cause of spinal cysts is unknown, but research is beginning to find that their might be connection between natural degeneration and their formation.
+The exact cause of spinal cysts is unknown, but research is beginning to find that there might be a connection between natural degeneration and their formation.
 This would explain why they’re almost exclusively found in patients aged 50 and older and rarely found in patients younger than 45.

 Synovial fluid is a gel-like substance that helps lubricate the facet joints in the sine and allows them to operate smoothly and effectively.
 If our bodies were a car, synovial fluid would be oil.